 Well, this is embarrassing.
-I’m behind the wheel of the new 2017 Audi S5 – it hasn’t even landed in Australia yet – and I’m calling for a tractor tow-out.
+I’m behind the wheel of an Audi S5 – and I’m calling for a tractor tow-out.

 I’m in Sweden taking part in the Audi Ice Pro driving experience and have just wedged the S5 Sportback on a pile of snow.
 It’s buried up to its belly and there is no chance of gaining any traction on the slippery surface.

 Ice is unpredictable and unforgiving; every touch of the brakes, throttle and steering has to be precise and delicate or you wind up where I was – inelegantly perched on the edge of a race track on a giant lake in Arvidsjaur, Sweden.

 The fleet of Audi S5s were fitted with handmade studded winter tyres, each with 140 metal studs that measure 2mm long.
 Other than that, the cars were stock-standard but even the grippy tyres weren’t enough to save me.

 It all happens in slow motion; you know you’ve lost control but you can’t stop it.
 Once you’ve messed it up, it’s near impossible to recover quickly and you simply have to wait until the car slows enough to regain some traction.